beakerbrowser/beaker-browser.gitbook.io/getting-started-with-beaker.md

 Beaker uses a peer-to-peer protocol called Hyperdrive.
 "Hyperdrives" are like websites.
 They store webpages, pictures, media, user data, and so on.
 Hyperdrives power a lot of Beaker's best features.

 {% hint style="info" %}
 **"Hyperdrives" are folders you host from your computer.** They contain web pages which you can browse and edit.
-You create and share Hyperdrives using Beaker.
+You can create and share hyperdrives using Beaker.
 [Learn more](beginner/creating-new-hyperdrives.md).
 {% endhint %}

 Peer-to-peer means that you host data directly from your device.

 One fun attribute of peer-to-peer is "co-hosting."
-This is where you help keep a Hyperdrive online by storing the data and contributing bandwidth to other users.
-It happens temporarily when you visit a Hyperdrive, but you can turn it on permanently for sites you like.
+This is where you help keep a hyperdrive online by storing the data and contributing bandwidth to other users.
+It happens temporarily when you visit a hyperdrive, but you can turn it on permanently for sites you like.

 {% hint style="info" %}
 **You can "host" other people's hyperdrives** to help keep them online and contribute bandwidth.
 [Learn more](beginner/hosting-hyperdrives.md).